Stream Analytics Query Language Reference

 Field names for a job that is created by using compatibility level 1.0 are changed to lower case(case insensitive) when processed by the Azure Stream Analytics engine.
 For input formats that support case sensitive schema, for example JSON, you may construct events that have duplicate fields when field names are compared in a case insensitivity manner.
 Such events are considered invalid events, and are dropped during processing.

-Case-sensitivity is persisted for field names when the Stream Analytics job is created by using compatibility level 1.1.
-For more information, refer to the configure compatibility level topic
+Case-sensitivity is persisted for field names when the Stream Analytics job is created by using compatibility level 1.1 or greater.
+For more information, refer to the configure compatibility level topic.

 In this section